JWT bearer assertion grant handler SPI

 2.2 Third-party issued JWT bearer grant handler

-This grant handler SPI is intended for clients which submit JWT assertions issued by a third party Identity Provider (IdP) or Secure Token Service (STS), in order to obtain access tokens for protected resources (web APIs) managed by the Connect2id server.
+This grant handler SPI is intended for clients which submit JWT assertions issued by a third party Identity Provider or Security Token Service (STS), to obtain access tokens for protected resources (web APIs) managed by the Connect2id server.

 Prerequisites: